Thailand - Food Page 3

 To check if a guava fruit is ripe to eat, the Thais flick their middle finger against it and listen to the sound.
 This is obviously a very special skill which has been developed and honed over many years (much like the old wheeltappers who used to used to work in the railway industry) but from my general observations it seems that a hollow sound is good.

-I am reliably informed by my Thai friends that there are two types.
-There is the Phuket pineapple and there is the Phattalung pineapple.
+I have been informed by Thais that there are two types - the Phuket and Phattalung pineapple.
 One section of the road through Phattalung has hundreds of roadside street vendors selling fresh pineapples.
-Phattalung pineapples are supposedly sweeter.
+Phattalung pineapples are supposedly sweeter and Phuket pineapples supposedly crisper.

 Semi-ripe mangoes (ma muang mun) are green and firm.
 The flesh is a green-tinted white colour similar in colour to that of an apple.
-They have an interesting taste which is neither sweet (wan) nor sour (bprio).
-At this stage they are normally eaten after being dipped in a mixture of salt and ground chilies called phrik glua in Thai.
+They have an interesting taste which is neither sweet (waan) nor sour (bprio).
+At this stage they are normally eaten after being dipped in a mixture of salt and ground chilies called prik glua in Thai.

 Beer